Small box respirator: Complications of the small box respirator

-Evolution of the Small Box Respirator
+Evolution of the small box respirator

-Black Veil Respirator

-What was the first and proper respirator that was developed was the Black Veil Respirator by John Scott Haldane.
-The respirator was used on the evening of 22 April 1915 in Belgium, close to Ypres, by British troops.
+The first and proper respirator developed was the Black Veil Respirator by John Scott Haldane.
+It was used on the evening of 22 April 1915 in Belgium, close to Ypres, by British troops.
 Home made respirators, known as the black veil, comprised cotton wool that was wrapped in either muslin or flannelette.
 The mask was ineffective and almost completely useless when dry.
 When the mask was either moist and wet from being soaked in the absorbent solution, it formed an airtight fit over the troops mouth and noise.
 The cotton, which was loosely woven material, provided better absorption of the solution and allowed troop members to breathe effectively.
 A long piece of black veil cotton was folded to form a large sheath pocket to retain the chemical absorbents.
-The cotton veil was then wrapped around the users head and tied.
+The cotton veil was then wrapped around the user's head and tied.
 The chemical absorbents consisting of anti gas chemicals such as sodium hyposulfite, washing soda, Glycerine acetate and water allowed for consistent and dense moisturizing in the respirator.
 The respirator could be worn above the eyes to protect against tear gas.
 The structure and material of the respirator made it effective for about five minutes against the regular dosage concentrations of chlorine attacks.
 The mask was issued at 20 May 1915.
-A more effective respirator that could last longer was needed; the development of Hypo Helmet was created in hopes of emergency to replace the inferior respirator.
+A more effective respirator that could last longer was needed; the hypo helmet was created in hopes it would replace the inferior respirator.